Neroptik/srp6a-demo/README.md

 mvn clean package jetty:run
 ```

+The run command starts jetty running at http://localhost:8080/

 ## Notes

 An additional implementation detail is that the server needs to hold state between the two browser requests.
 Spring Security does not expose the user `HTTPSession` to the `AuthenticationProvider`.
 This aligns to the principle of least privilege when applied to the security code of the stateless HTTP protocol.
 The demo code uses a Guava cache with a timeout to hold server session state for long enough to allow users to login.